Chapter 1:

 Nicolaus winced slightly, pulling himself up off the ground.
 “Are you two okay?”
 Katie nodded.

-“W-What happened to you two?”
+“W-What happened?”
 Still clearly distraught, Amala spoke while failing to wipe away the endless stream of tears.

 “No idea.
 It was like …a headache, maybe.
 I think we both felt it, right?”
 Another nod from Katie gave confirmed.
 “Whatever it was, was just like the dream we talked about before, but…this time there was screaming, crying and other stuff.”